Shillingford Bridge: Present structure

 A few months later on 18 June 1827 the Reading Mercury noted that "the Substantial Stone Bridge over the River Thames at Shillingford has for a long time been sufficiently complete for the passage of travellers and their carriages and it will very shortly be finished in all its ornamental parts".
 The new bridge was entirely made of stone with three semi-circular river spans, the middle one 52 ft wide and the flanking pair 36 ft each.
 On the Oxfordshire (north) bank was a small tow-path arch and a 300 ft causeway.
 The toll-keeper's cottage was located on the downstream side of the Oxfordshire bank.

-In 1852 the Trustees' powers were renewed by Act of Parliament which also allowed for additional tolls for vehicles "drawn by steam or machinery".
-Twenty years later, in 1872, a law was passed allowing the trustees and owners of turnpikes and toll-bridges to surrender their rights to the local highway authority.
-Bridge traffic had been declining since the opening of the Reading to Oxford Railway in 1844 so the Trustees immediately made arrangements to pass the bridge to the counties of Berkshire and Oxfordshire.
+In 1852 the trustees' powers were renewed by the Shillingford, Wallingford and Reading Road Act 1852 (15 & 16 Vict. c. lxxix), which also allowed for additional tolls for vehicles "drawn by steam or machinery".
+Twenty years later, the Annual Turnpike Acts Continuance Act 1872 was passed allowing the trustees and owners of turnpikes and toll-bridges to surrender their rights to the local highway authority.
+Bridge traffic had been declining since the opening of the Reading to Oxford Railway in 1844 so the trustees immediately made arrangements to pass the bridge to the counties of Berkshire and Oxfordshire.
 From midnight on 1 November 1874 tolls were permanently lifted.

-Other than the demolition of the toll-keeper's cottage in 1937 the external appearance of the bridge and environs remains as when it was built in 1827.
+Other than the demolition of the toll-keeper's cottage in 1937, the external appearance of the bridge and environs remains as when it was built in 1827.
 The bridge has been listed Grade II* since 9 April 1952.